JohnBurrin/CodeceptionLampStack/README.md

 I wanted a php container that I could use to write automated acceptace tests for a remote host, the whole stack is overkill really for what I need it to do.

-The sample test loads the google home page in headless chrome browser and tests the title
+The sample test loads the google home page in headless chrome browser and tests the Google search page by searching for `php`,

 https://codeception.com/quickstart